tech4him1/netlify-cms-github-oauth-provider/README.md

 Include this if you  need your callback to be different from what is supplied in your Oauth app configuration.

 **Git Hostname (Optional):**
-This is only necessary for use with Github Enterprise.
+This is only necessary for use with Github Enterprise, or a different Oauth provider like GitLab.

+**Token and Authorize Paths (Optional):**
+These may need to be set to the correct paths when using a different Oauth provider (e.g. GitLab).

+**Provider (Optional):**
+If you are using an OAuth provider other than GitHub or GitHub Enterprise, you will need to set this to provider name (e.g. `gitlab`, `github`, `bitbucket`) so that the CMS can recgonize it.
+This is normally the same as the backend name in your CMS config.

 ### CMS Config
 You also need to add `base_url` to the backend section of your netlify-cms's config file. `base_url` is the live URL of this repo with no trailing slashes.